The Pros & Cons of Investing in New Construction Homes

 Investing in new construction properties can be more expensive upfront due to the higher costs associated with building and development.
 This can be a barrier for investors unwilling to make a significant initial investment.

 New construction properties often require a higher initial investment due to the costs associated with building and development.
-This can be a drawback for some investors unwilling to invest significantly.
+This can be a drawback for some investors who are unwilling to invest significantly.

 2. Potential for Construction Delays